 However, once you withdraw money from a Roth IRA, you can’t pay it back.
 You forever forfeit your ability to grow the money you distributed on a tax-free basis.”

 Should you invest in a Roth IRA account?

 Roth IRA accounts offer many benefits and can be a nice boost to your retirement.

-By investing aggressively, your Roth IRA can grow for the long-term, which will boost your retirement and also possibly leave more for your heirs.”
+By investing aggressively, your Roth IRA can grow for the long-term.
+This will boost your retirement and possibly leave more for your heirs.”

 To learn more about Roth IRA accounts and other investment options, review and compare the top wealth management firms today.